Mazhar Ali Qadri

-Mazhar Ali Qadri commonly known as M A Qadri. was a Bangladesh Awami League politician.
-He was elected a member of parliament from Pabna-5 in 2000 By-election.
+Mazhar Ali Qadri, commonly known as M A Qadri, was a Bangladesh Awami League politician.
+He was elected a member of parliament from Pabna-5 in a 2000 by-election.

 Career

 Mazhar Ali Qadri was the first vice chancellor of Bangabandhu Sheikh Mujib Medical University.
 He was the founding president of Swadhinata Chikitshak Parishad, a pro-AL organisation of doctors.
 Qadri was elected to parliament from Pabna-5 as a Bangladesh Awami League candidate in 2000 By-election.